 The Dell Precision 7530 is suitable for those needing a more traditional heavy duty laptop that offers the latest technology as well as adequate interfaces on hand.
 Instead those looking for a more modern notebook may consider the Dell XPS 15 9575 (2-in-1) which can be carried and used just about anywhere easily.

-Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can see that the Dell Precision 7530 supports fixed PDO's of 15 watts (5 volts @ 3 amps) and 4.5 watts (5 volts @ .9 amps) as well as programmable power from 19 watts to 20 watts @ 1 amps for charging.
+Using the USB Power Delivery Compliance C2 Tester from Granite River Labs to run just a subset of the full USB Power Delivery compliance test suite, we can see that the Dell Precision 7530 supports fixed PDO's of 15 watts (5 volts @ 3 amps) and 4.5 watts (5 volts @ .9 amps) as well as variable power supply of 19 to 20 watts @ 1 amps range for charging.

 Supply Type #1